-In a very rare and nice book, that will be published on the 20th of November, edited by Malpaso editions, you will find stories about the French famour recording Studios in France.
+In a very rare and nice book, that's been published on the 20th of November *( 2021) edited by Malpaso editions, you will find stories about the French famous Recording Studios in France.
 What happened to our french Abbey Road ?

 Vénus studio: Love is all you need